What are you inspired by?

 I work with the best papers I can get.
 Generally these are Canson black paper, Canford coloured papers and Ingres pastel paper.
 I use hand printed Japanese papers and occasionally artist made marbled papers.
 Sometimes too I use dolls house papers for textured patterns as well as papers from old ledgers that I hunt car boots/antiques markets for.

 Do you use sketches for cut paper pieces?
 Yes and no. When I am outdoors sketching then I rarely use these as cuts.
 This is often my gym time to make my hand and eye work better.
-But being in that zone of drawing, it frees your mind and connects those synapses to think of images and ways to translate something into cut paper or as a painted stamp.
+Being in that zone of drawing, it frees your mind and connects those synapses to think of images and ways to translate something into cut paper or as a painted stamp.

 Do you use photography?